-National Show Fund Raising Subcommittee: а Responsible for devising ways and means of accumulating funds to help defray National Show costs.
+- a.
+National Show Fund Raising Subcommittee: Responsible for devising ways and means of accumulating funds to help defray National Show costs.
 The funds are to be used to help cover costs of operating the National Show.
-Only ADGA owned (non-consigned) items, or benefiting those items an organization sponsoring the current or future national show or convention may be sold at the ADGA booth.
-The funds that are raised are to be kept at the ADGA office and will appear on the financial statements as a separate line item under "Income."
+Only ADGA owned (non-consigned) items, or those items benefiting an organization sponsoring the current or future national show or convention may be sold at the ADGA booth.
+The funds that are raised are to be kept at the ADGA office and will appear on the financial statements as a separate line item under "Income." - b.
+National Show Local Liaison Subcommittee: Subcommittee of members selected annually by the National Show Chair who are from the region where the National Show will be held to volunteer without financial compensation to assist in non-financial ways with local resources necessary for the planning and operation of the National Show.
+The National Show Chair shall determine the size and specific duties of the subcommittee based on need.

-b.
+c.
 National Show Subcommittee for Long-Range Goals and Policies:

-- (1) Arrange for future National Shows by initiating and receiving bids from State Fairs, prominent District and County Fairs and local sponsoring groups and selecting and accepting the bid most advantageous to the promotion of dairy goats and ADGA. - (2) Receive suggestions and evaluate the operation of the current show in order to make recommendations for the future, which includes reviewing and making recommendations for the National Show Handbook and SOP.
+- Arrange for future National Shows by initiating and receiving bids from State Fairs, prominent District and County Fairs and local sponsoring groups and selecting and accepting the bid most advantageous to the promotion of dairy goats and ADGA. - (2) Receive suggestions and evaluate the operation of the current show in order to make recommendations for the future, which includes reviewing and making recommendations for the National Show Standard Operating Procedures. - (3) The National Show Long Committee Chair shall perform a site visit of proposed future National Show sites to ensure adequacy of the proposed facilities prior to final approval by the Board of Directors of all bids to host a National Show.
+Future National Show sites may be approved subject to a satisfactory site visit; however, all issues identified by the Long Range Committee Chair as a result of the site visit must be satisfactorily resolved prior to final approval by the Board of Directors.

-- 17. Production Testing: - a.
-To form and recommend policy relating to production testing of dairy goats through ADGA (DHIR). - To write regulations expressing this policy in concert with the regulatory bodies of the dairy goat industry. - 18.
+17. Production Testing:

+- To form and recommend policy relating to production testing of dairy goats through ADGA (DHIR). - To write regulations expressing this policy in concert with the regulatory bodies of the dairy goat industry. - To encourage the enrollment and continued enrollment in production testing. - 18.
 Products: Investigate ways to bring dairy goat products to the attention of the buying public and encourage the use of these products. - 19.
 Publicity/Promotional/Educational: Identify and develop projects and activities to enhance the dairy goat industry.
 Recruit new breeders and encourage use of ADGA services.
 Generate news releases to publications regarding ADGA and ADGA members.
 Committee will coordinate with the ADGA staff and other committees Review all existing material and develop new material based on needs of the membership.
 This new material should be available on various media including print, video and audio.